By Ron McVan

 “The religion of our forefathers is adorned with a rich pantheon of Gods and Goddesses.
 Four of these were so important that, in spite of the ferocity of dark age intolerance, the days of the week still bear their names.
-They, too, are clothed in allegory, and are symbolic of the very meaning of our existence – our evolutionary ascent to the
+They, too, are clothed in allegory, and are symbolic of the very meaning of our existence.” –Joseph Turner

 The mythological archetypes of a race derive from the deepest collective unconscious mind of its folk, and reveal themselves in ethnic symbols of philosophy, art, religion and heroic legends.
 The mythos serves as the traditional vehicle of man’s profound metaphysical insights.
 C.G.
 Jung understood the race archetype as the well-spring from which an individual or a whole people are capable of finding a complete revitalization of both soul and will, and this would become the essential cornerstone for much of his future therapeutic work.